A Patient’s Guide to Unicompartmental Knee Replacement

 The decision to proceed with surgery should be made jointly by you and your surgeon.
 The decision should only be made after you feel that you understand as much as possible about the procedure.

 Once you decide to proceed with surgery, several things may need to be done.
 Your orthopedic surgeon may suggest a complete physical examination by your regular doctor.
 This is to ensure that you are in the best possible condition to undergo the operation.
 You may also need to spend time with the physical therapist who will be managing your rehabilitation after the surgery.
-Your therapist will begin the teaching process before surgery to make sure you are ready for rehabilitation afterwards.
+Your therapist will begin the teaching process before surgery to make sure you are ready for rehabilitation afterward.

 One purpose of the preoperative visit is to record a baseline of information.
 This includes measurements of your current pain levels, functional abilities, the presence of swelling, and the available movement and strength of each knee.